How do you protect yourself from online embarrassment? Contact an Online Reputation Expert today!

-Posting controversial subject matter online only welcomes the opinions of other users.
+Posting controversial subject matter online welcomes the opinions of other users.
 Whether this is family, friends, or employers, your online perception will ultimately affect what others view about you in person as well.

-Obviously, posting negatively about your job can only lead to one outcome – losing it.
+Obviously, posting negatively about your job can only lead to one outcome: losing it.
 This also goes for posting photos at work in which you are not being productive.

 Ridding yourself of the “it won’t happen to me” mindset is a great start.
 This will allow you to avoid losing your job, a scholarship, or even a relationship.

 Request a Free Consultation

 With all of these potential negative outcomes for posting, is it even worth posting anything at all?

-- Using Privacy Settings – Social media platforms have profound privacy settings that prohibit users from finding your online post.
-This can be anything from locking your profile down to hiding post from certain individuals.
+Social media platforms have privacy settings you can use to ban users from finding your latest post.
+This can be anything from locking down your profile to hiding posts from certain individuals.

-If you won’t say it to your grandmother, it is probably not smart to post online.
-Being conscious of what you post will set up you up for success in the future.
+If you won’t say it to your grandmother, it is probably not smart to post it online.
+Knowing what you post will set you up for success in the future.

-- Being Impersonal – Let’s say hypothetically you are in legal trouble.
-When discussing the issue, trying to be as vague and impersonal as possible.
+Let’s say you are in legal trouble.
+When discussing the issue, try to be as vague and impersonal as possible.

 Thoroughly understanding how to protect your online post can save you embarrassment and potential opportunity loss in the future.
 Remember, one way or another, everyone is able to see what you post online.